 Understanding the drivers of treatment choice in the real world to see if certain patient subtypes see greater use of specific, competitive treatments and which are favored for lines of therapy.

 Understanding the effectiveness of hydroxychloroquine in the real world across specific racial subtypes with Systemic Lupus Erythematosus (SLE).

 Our specialized real world data, deep research teams, and physician experts offer you the longitudinal patient journeys and critical outcomes to enable your teams with the rapid and in-depth analyses necessary to drive your critical business objectives.

 Fully utilize deep, clinical RWD to more efficiently design and conduct clinical trials such as seeing where unmet needs are greatest or determining which groups the protocol should be designed to enroll.

-RWD can help guide planning, forecasting, and improving brand performance, such as understanding the size of the market by segment in patient subtypes that are best aligned with a brand’s positioning.
+RWD can help guide planning, forecasting, and improving brand performance, such as understanding the size of the market by segment in specific patient subtypes that are best aligned with a brand’s positioning.

-Meet our cardiometabolic expert
+Meet our rheumatology expert